 Relaxing is the predominate activity on this island, whose unspoiled nature and leisurely local lifestyle are the prime attractions.
-Snorkeling or exploring the islands beaches and forests are activities for the more adventurous, although boat trips to nearby islands for sightseeing, snorkeling, and scuba diving are also options.
-A small fishing Village, located at Ao Salat on the Northeast of the island, provides an opportunity to experience island Culture.
+Snorkelling or exploring the island's beaches and forests are activities for the more adventurous, although Boat trips to nearby islands for sightseeing, snorkelling, and scuba diving are also options.
+A small Fishing Village, located at Ao Salat on the Northeast of the island, provides an opportunity to experience island Culture.